cloudant-labs/graphdb-slate/source/includes/api/_search.md

 In the response, a `highlights` field will be added with one subfield per field name.
 For each field, you will receive an array of fragments with the search term highlighted.

+<aside>For highlighting to work, you need to have the field stored in the index by using the `store: true` option.</aside>

 <div> </div>

 <!--